-Before starting your work on features, decide on the business model that will bring you profit, determine your niche, audience and monetization type, sit down to write the high-level requirements, and define some uniqueness that will distinguish you among competitors.
+Before starting your work on features, decide on the business model that will bring you profit, determine your niche, audience, and monetization type, sit down to write the high-level requirements, and define some uniqueness that will distinguish you from competitors.

 From the development point of view there are at least five common solutions to create your price comparison website: